-Derailed hazmat train closes I-80 in Nevada near Utah line
+Train derails near Nevada-Utah line, closing interstate

 WELLS, Nev.
-(AP) - A 60-mile stretch (96 kilometers) of U.S. Interstate 80 in northeast Nevada has been closed while emergency crews respond to a train derailment and potential hazardous materials spill east of Wells.
+(AP) - A 60-mile stretch (96 kilometers) of U.S. Interstate 80 in northeast Nevada has been closed while emergency crews respond to a train derailment.
+Authorities were investigating whether any hazardous materials were aboard the train.

-There’s been no immediate report of any injuries.
+There’s been no immediate report of injuries.

-Nevada Department of Transportation spokeswoman Meg Ragonese says the interstate was closed from Wells to West Wendover along the Utah state line shortly after the derailment was reported at about 11 a.m.
+Nevada Department of Transportation spokeswoman Meg Ragonese says the interstate was closed along the Utah state line shortly after the derailment was reported at about 11 a.m.
 Wednesday.

-A dispatcher at the Elko County Sheriff’s office says rail cars containing military munitions are located on the opposite end of the train away from the derailment.
-It’s not clear if any hazardous materials have spilled.
+A dispatcher at the Elko County Sheriff’s Office says rail cars containing military munitions are on the train, but not near the site of the actual derailment.

-Ragonese says interstate traffic is being rerouted on a detour along U.S. Highway 93 and U.S. 93-Alternate.
-It’s not known when it will reopen.

 Copyright © 2019 The Washington Times, LLC.